 I cannot wait to visit Tal-Y-Tara again.

 If you want to visit Tal-Y-Tara, I have a few tips.

 – Parking is pretty tough in this neighborhood, so give yourself plenty of time.

 – Make a reservation.
 This place is small with very few tables, so plan ahead and make sure you have a table.

 – Remember that this is a small, family owned shop.
 Don’t expect world class tea service fit for a princess (if you want that kind of tea party, head somewhere else).
-This is more “fit for the every day working man” tea service (which is just dandy in our opinion).
+This is more an “every day working man” tea service (which is just dandy in my opinion).

 – Check our their antique horse show posters and photos.
 Cool!